EGA’s Al Taweelah alumina refinery certified by Aluminium Stewardship Initiative for ESG performance

 More broadly, EGA was the first company in the world to make aluminium commercially using solar power.
 Generating the electricity required for aluminium smelting using fossil fuels accounts for more than half of the global aluminium industry’s CO2 emissions.

-Fiona Solomon, Chief Executive Officer of the Aluminium Stewardship Initiative, said, "We warmly congratulate EGA on achieving Performance Standard certification at now all of its global operations.
+Fiona Solomon, Chief Executive Officer of the Aluminium Stewardship Initiative, said, “We warmly congratulate EGA on achieving Performance Standard certification at now all of its global operations.
 In 2019, EGA became the first company in the Middle East to achieve an Aluminium Stewardship Initiative Performance Standard certification, for its Al Taweelah smelter in the UAE.
-More recently, EGA’s subsidiary Guinea Alumina Corporation led the way by achieving the first certification of bauxite mining in Africa for their operations in Guinea, a country with globally important bauxite reserves and also one where the industry’s commitment to sustainability is tested.
-EGA's pursuit of certifying all its global operations underscores the relevance and applicability of the Aluminium Stewardship Initiative Performance Standard in diverse operational landscapes and reinforces the Standard's role in fostering responsible practices throughout the entire aluminium value chain."
+More recently, EGA’s subsidiary Guinea Alumina Corporation led the way by achieving the first certification of bauxite mining in Africa for their operations in Guinea, a country with globally important bauxite reserves and also one where the industry’s commitment to sustainability is tested.”

-EGA was the first Middle East-headquartered company to join the Aluminium Stewardship Initiative, back in 2017.
-EGA’s Al Taweelah site was certified to the Aluminium Stewardship Initiative’s Performance Standard in 2019, and EGA’s Jebel Ali site was certified in 2021.
-GAC achieved certification earlier this year.

-The Aluminium Stewardship Initiative’s Performance Standard has more than 100 environmental, social and governance requirements.
-Certification of operations follows a rigorous independent audit of policies, practices and performance.